vivisantosa/Unit-09-SQL-challenge/README.md

 Using SQL to create company employee data model system.

 ## Data Modeling
+Conceptual schema

+Logical schema: describes the structure of some domain of information.
+This consists of descriptions of (for example) tables, columns, object-oriented classes, and XML tags.
+The logical schema and conceptual schema are sometimes implemented as one and the same.

+The logical data modeling for the HP employee data model system is designed with the help of quick database diagram (http://www.quickdatabasediagrams.com).
+Tables are created with their basic information, then primary keys are asiigned, and relationships (secondary keys) are defined.<br/>
-With the help of quick database diagram (http://www.quickdatabasediagrams.com), we designed and drew the schematic data modeling for the HP employee data model system.
-Below is the ERD data schema for the tables of HP employees.
+Below is the ERD data schema for the tables of HP employees.<br/>
 <img src="/Resources/Images/ERD.png" width="720">

 ## Data Engineering
+Physical schema: describes the physical means used to store data.
+This is concerned with partitions, CPUs, tablespaces, and the like.
+By using the available information a table schema for each of the six CSV files was created, and the data types, primary keys, foreign keys, and constraints also developed.
+The order of the table is based on the primary, and foreign arrangements.

+Click the following link to see the actual schema file(EmployeeSQL/Table schema.sql)

 Based on the schema, My SQL file created 6 tables based on the csv files.
 We then filled them by exporting the csv data The data base is called "table schemata.sql"